 The same way you exit a building at the speed of light when there is fire, you use that same speed you to exit a trade.
 Sure, your emotions may persuade you stay in a trade even if it’s going to blow a hole in your trading account.
 But your peace of mind knowing that you are saving your account from imminent obliteration is just as important.

-That’s a wrap for ”How To Place Stop Losses The Right Way”.
+That’s a wrap for ”How To Place A Stop Loss To A Tee”.
 If you get your stop loss placement right you are on your way to forex prosperity.
 Getting your stop loss placement right gives you the freedom to calculate your profit targets on trades and position sizes.Even more importantly, you get to put your trading edge into action with your mind clear of clouds You also develop emotional control..
 You’d be better off working out your stop loss first before anything else or else your trading account will be screaming “911.”

 Til next time take care.